moonblade/Easter-egg-hunt-game/README.md

 when the game was completed, I [put it up on reddit](https://www.reddit.com/r/readyplayerone/comments/4zu9hv/easter_egg_hunt_game_based_on_ready_player_one/).
 The reception was pretty good.
 But me being impatient ended up giving a lot of clues and hastening the end of the game, instead of letting it run for a longer duration.

-The game came around with a second lease on its life when the college fest was fast approaching, and a typical treasure hunt was still not availble.
+The game came around with a second lease on its life when the college fest was fast approaching, and a typical treasure hunt was still not available.
 So I figured I'd dust off this project and use it a second time.
 The treasure hunts typically last for two three weeks.
 Again, due to my impatience, I ended up giving a ton of clues and someone cleared the final level in three days.
 This was unacceptable to the big wigs, So I ended up writing some extra uninspired levels, which was a bunch of text, which when solved would give a text to input.
 Since this was easy to implement, I could crank out new levels without having to update the code.

 But this felt extremely uninspiring to me, and I couldn't let this stand.
 So to break it up, while the game was active, and the top player was four or so levels from the new final level, I conceived of a better ending to the game.
 A text adventure (the improved version of which can be [seen here](https://moonblade.github.io/textAdventure)).
 In this a player would experience his surrounding as a text description.
 Could move around by typing commands like 'go north', 'go east' etc. The game created with mostly spaggetti code featured dungeon exploring, monster killing, puzzle solving and item crafting.
 Cramming all of that into a short game within a couple days took some doing.
 But I got it up just in time.